czbiohub-sf/cerebra/docs/INSTALL.md

 Installation
 ------------
 There are four different methods available to install `cerebra`.
-Choose one.

 __With [Docker](https://hub.docker.com/r/lincolnharris/cerebra)__
 ```